bootloader

 bootloader_password

-WARNING: Changing bootloader password is not idempotent.
+WARNING: Changing the bootloader password is not idempotent.

-Boot loader username is always root
+The bootloader username is always root.

 This should come from vault.